Software-Research-Lab/CBM-Application-Software/README.md

 ## Contextual answer

-Provides adding and request method to create and return contextual dialogue node.
+Dialog keys **what, why, how** provides adding and request method to create and return contextual dialogue node.
 Adding keyword "ctx" to question opens contextual answer creation sequence:

     user: how to teach "ctx"
     _bot: what to teach?